LsHallo/advanced-electric/README.md

 # Advanced Solar HR
 Advanced Solar is a Factorio mod that adds 3 new tiers of solar panels and accumulators.
 Each tiers multiplier can be configured.
 Default is 10x, 100x and 1000x.
+Fully 2.0 compatible!
+Crafting recipes adjust if space age DLC is enabled.

 ![Mod ingame image](https://mods-data.factorio.com/assets/425e92aaeefaaa211981bf784fe07ad730d39323.png)